unittest API, part 2

 this humble attempt to document the interfaces and contracts that

-Now we’re moving on to a much more complicated object, TestResult
+Now we’re moving on to a much more complicated object, TestResult, to

 see how we can pick apart the ways it interacts with the rest of the